openstack/freezer/README.rst

 -  freezer client running on the node you want to execute the backups or restore

-Frezeer use GNU Tar under the hood to execute incremental backup and restore.
+Freezer use GNU Tar under the hood to execute incremental backup and restore.
 When a key is provided, it uses OpenSSL to encrypt data (AES-256-CFB)